11 Tips for Accurate CNA Charting or Documentation

 What Do CNAs Document?

-Charting is an important part of being a CNA, and it’s crucial to document everything accurately.
+Charting is essential to being a CNA, and it’s crucial to document everything accurately.
 By doing so, you’re ensuring that the patient receives the best possible care.
-There are many things that a CNA should document during their shift, but here are some of the most important items:
+There are many things that a CNA should document during their shift; here are some of the essential items:

 • Patient information, such as name and date of birth